HMuraja/p5-book-review/README.md

 - Book reviews and reviews content were taken from [Amazon](https://www.amazon.co.uk/)
 - Placeholder image, cover photo and profile image was taken from [Pexels](https://www.pexels.com/)
 - Code Institutes walk through process "Moments" was used as an inspiration for this project.
-- [Django Docs](https://docs.djangoproject.com/en/4.2/) were used through out the process to solve issues and used for guidance.
+- [Django Docs](https://docs.djangoproject.com/en/4.2/) were used throughout the process to solve issues and used for guidance.
-- [React Bootsrap Docs]([https://getbootstrap.com/docs/5.3/getting-started/introduction/](https://react-bootstrap-v4.netlify.app/)) were used through out the process to solve issues and used for guidance.
+- [React Bootsrap Docs]([https://getbootstrap.com/docs/5.3/getting-started/introduction/](https://react-bootstrap-v4.netlify.app/)) were used throughout the process to solve issues and used for guidance.
-- [React Docs](https://legacy.reactjs.org/) were used through out the process to solve issues and used for guidance.
+- [React Docs](https://legacy.reactjs.org/) were used throughout the process to solve issues and used for guidance.
 - [wc3 CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate the CSS code
 - [CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate the python code.